posener/posener.github.io/_posts/2018-06-29-strato-swagger.md

 ## Into

-Stratoscale's swagger is a **slightly** modified go-swagger.
+Stratoscale's swagger (or Stratoscale/swagger) is a **slightly** modified go-swagger.
 It takes advantage of the fact that swagger expose a flag to run it with custom templates.
 Those template files are the one that are being used to generate the Go code.
 Not all of the files can be modified - but it is a good thing - if you change less things, you can easily upgrade go-swagger versions, which include bug fixes and improvements.

 ## Usage

-Since Stratoscale's version is using the actual `swagger` command, just with custom template files, we found that the easiest way to run it, is with a docker container.
+Since Stratoscale/swagger is using the actual `swagger` command, just with custom template files, we found that the easiest way to provide a command line tool, is with a docker container - a one that contains both the swagger command, our own templates and runs the swagger command with the appropriate flags.
 It is also one of the way to run swagger from the [go-swagger install docs](https://github.com/go-swagger/go-swagger/blob/master/docs/install.md).

-I personally prefer to run the tool from a docker container and not with downloaded binaries - This is easier in the scripts and build systems - once you have docker running on a given machine, you don't need to install anything else and scripts just work (If the image does not exists, the docker engine will pull it automatically).
+I personally prefer to run tools with docker container and not with downloaded binaries - This is easier in the scripts and build systems - once you have docker running on a given machine, you don't need to install anything else and scripts just work (If the image does not exists, the docker engine will pull it automatically).

-It assumes that your project is in the `GOPATH` and you are currently in the directory that has a `swagger.yaml` file.
-It also uses a version in the container tag - I like to keep my scripts consistent and control the version I am using, so the generated code won't suddenly change after running the script.

-To create a command `swagger`, we can create a bash alias with the following code:
+The way to install Stratoscale/swagger is to use the following bash alias:

 ```bash
 $ alias swagger='docker run --rm -e GOPATH=${GOPATH}:/go -v $(pwd):$(pwd) -w $(pwd) -u $(id -u):$(id -u) stratoscale/swagger:v1.0.14'
 ```

-> Check out the [Docker Hub tags page](https://hub.docker.com/r/stratoscale/swagger/tags) for the latest version
+It is similar to the one described in go-swagger docs, but has the following changes:

+1. Uses Stratoscale's container image
+2. Uses a versioned image - to maintain reproducibility of builds.
+3. Removed not needed `-it` flags (stand for interactive and TTY docker run)
+4. Mounts `$(pwd)` and not `${HOME}` which will mount less data into the container and also work if you are not under `${HOME}`.
+5. Added `-u` which changes the user in the container, so the generated files won't be owned by the `root` user.

+After defining the alias, a `swagger` command will be available.
 To test that it works:

 ```bash